A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices

-where $\rho_{ii}$ is within-block correlations, and $\rho_{ij}=\rho_{ji}$, $i\neq j$, are between-block correlations, for $i,j=1,\ldots,K$.
-For $C$ to be a correlation matrix, we obviously need $\rho_{ij}\in[-1,1]$ for all $i,j=1,\ldots,K$.
-However, this alone is not sufficient to produce a valid correlation matrix, because negative eigenvalues can arise with some combinations of correlation coefficients, even if these area all strictly smaller than one.
+where $\rho_{kk}$, $k=1,\ldots,K$ are within-block correlations, and $\rho_{kl}=\rho_{lk}$, $k\neq l$, are between-block correlations, for $k,l=1,\ldots,K$.
+For $C$ to be a correlation matrix, we obviously need $\rho_{kl}\in[-1,1]$ for all $k,l=1,\ldots,K$, but this is insufficient to guarantee a valid correlation matrix.
+Negative eigenvalues can arise with some combinations of correlation coefficients, even if these are all strictly smaller than one in absolute value.

-The case with block equicorrelation matrices corresponds to the case where the diagonal elements of all diagonal blocks, $B_{[kk]}$ equal $d_{k}=1$, for all $k=1,\ldots,K$.
-So Theorem \ref{thm:Canonical} fully characterizes the set of correlation coefficients that yields a positive (semi-) definite correlation matrix.
+Block equicorrelation matrices corresponds to the case where the diagonal elements of all diagonal blocks, $B_{[k,k]}$ equal $d_{k}=1$, for $k=1,\ldots,K$.
+So, Theorem \ref{thm:Canonical} fully characterizes the set of correlation coefficients that yields a positive (semi-) definite correlation matrix.
 We formulate this result as a separate Corollary.
-Note that the canonical form, (\ref{eq:Canonical}), for $C$ in (\ref{eq:BlockCorrMatrix}), is such that $A$ is symmetric with elements given by $a_{ij}=\rho_{ij}\sqrt{n_{i}n_{j}}$, for $i\neq j$, $a_{ii}=1+\rho_{ii}(n_{i}-1)$, and $\lambda_{i}=1-\rho_{ii}$. \begin{cor}[Block correlation matrices] Let $C$ be a block correlation matrix.
+Note that the canonical form, (\ref{eq:Canonical}), for $C$ in (\ref{eq:BlockCorrMatrix}), yields a symmetric $A$ with elements $a_{kl}=\rho_{kl}\sqrt{n_{k}n_{l}}$, for $k\neq l$, $a_{kk}=1+\rho_{kk}(n_{k}-1)$, and $\lambda_{k}=1-\rho_{kk}$. \begin{cor}[Block correlation matrices] Let $C$ be a block correlation matrix.
 Then

-so that $C$ is a non-singular block correlation matrix if and only if $A$ is positive definite and $|\rho_{ii}|<1$.
-In this case, both the inverse correlation matrix, $C^{-1}$, and the matrix logarithm, $\log C$, have the same block structure as $C$, with blocks given by
+such that $C$ is a non-singular block correlation matrix if and only if $A$ is positive definite and $|\rho_{kk}|<1$.
+In this case, both $C^{-1}$ and $\log C$ have the same block structure as $C$, with blocks given by

 and